CodeMaster7000/Flight-Tracker/README.md

 - [aviationstack API](https://aviationstack.com/product)

 Remember to paste your API key where indicated and ensure you have the necessary permissions to access it.

+## Implementation

+Run `python3 FlightTracker.py` in a terminal if you have Python 3.